Burningstone91/smart-home-setup/README.md

 Then the automation that changes the input_select.

 The logic is as follows:
-* Power Consumption > 30 W (I monitoried a few cycles to get the values) for 2 minutes AND dishwasher state NOT Running-> Running
+* Power > 30 W (I monitoried a few cycles to get the values) for 2 minutes AND dishwasher state NOT Running-> Running
-* Power Consumption < 5 W for 20 minutes AND dishwasher state is Running -> Clean
+* Power < 5 W for 20 minutes AND dishwasher state is Running -> Clean
 * Clean for 4 hours -> Dirty

 [Determine Dishwasher State](https://github.com/Burningstone91/smart-home-setup/blob/master/home-assistant/packages/kitchen.yaml#L43)